 There are several clusters of popular shops along Tulum’s south beach road – just walk or bike the road and stop along the way.

 13. Ride a Bicycle

-Nearly every hotel in town will rent you bikes, and there are several large bike paths in Tulum that make biking the best way to get around and one of the most popular activities in Tulum.
+Nearly every hotel in town and in the Tulum hotel zone will rent you bikes (including the luxury hotels), and there are several large bike paths in Tulum that make biking the best way to get around and one of the most popular activities in Tulum.
 Bicycle rentals are around 100 pesos ($5.25) per day.

 14. Explore the Caves at Cenote Caracol